Ariannahs/Social_Network_Analysis_With_Pyspark/README.md

 ## Network Study and the Impact of Social Bots on Public Opinion Polls
 ##### CS5344 BigData Final Project - Group 2

 ### Introduction

 In this project, we use multiple twitter data source via web scraping and existing datasets.
 We first implement xgboost model to detect social bots.
-Then, we use the labels derived from the social bots detection to conduct network analysis, topic modeling and sentiment analysis to identify the difference between bots and humans in terms of importance scores, topic trends and sentimental affecting mechanism.
+Then, we use the labels derived from the social bots detection part to conduct network analysis, topic modeling and sentiment analysis to identify the difference between bots and humans in terms of importance scores, topic trends and sentimental affecting mechanism.

+The overall pipeline is: 1. data scraping => 2. social bots detection => 3. network analysis & topic modeling & sentiment analysis

 ### Data Resource

 1. ```tweets_json.json``` : Kaggle dataset - UK General Elections 2019 - Twitter replies
 This is our main dataset.
-To run the scripts, **download the dataset from the below link and *place it in the ```data/``` folder***:
+**Notes: To run the scripts, download the dataset from the below link and *place it in the ```data/``` folder***:
 https://www.kaggle.com/moooozzz/uk-general-elections-2019-twitter-replies/download/d9605jnsmJzxiElRfmA2%2Fversions%2FwQuM603sN8oCEFqejtwX%2Ffiles%2Ftweets_json.json?datasetVersionNumber=1

 2. ```data/final_data``` : Scrapped Tweets